Effective Date: January 28, 2010

 a.
 Management System: A set of processes, procedures, policies, tools and organizations that successfully transform customer requirements into products and services.
 Tools, techniques, and systems are determined by HQ and Centers based on size, type, responsibilities, and associated levels of risk.

 b.
 Integrated Management System: An integration of multiple management systems each of which is specifically focused on achieving objectives and goals related to a functional, programmatic, or operational area such as acquisitions, environmental management and, quality management assurance.
-The effective integration of the individual management systems enables achievement of NASA's mission.
+The effective integration of the individual management systems enables achievement of NASA's mission; ensures the effectiveness and efficiency of operations; reliability of reporting for internal and external use; and compliance with applicable laws and regulations.

 a.
-OMB Circular A-119, Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessments Activities, dated February 10, 1998.
+OMB Circular A-119, Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessments Activities.